Chapter 9: Prescribed Burning

 • Invigorate the growth of native plants.

 A timely burn can slow the growth and spread of weeds and small trees, both of which are susceptible to the intense heat associated with fire.
-Most native prairie species, on the other hand, have a positive response to fire.
-Historically, this ecological relationship was critical to the existence of the tallgrass prairie, and today it continues to be an essential management practice in roadside prairie remnants and plantings.
+On the other hand, most native prairie species respond positively to fire.
+Historically, this ecological relationship was critical to the existence of the tallgrass prairie, and today, it continues to be an essential management practice for roadside prairie remnants and plantings.

 Preparing for a Burn Season